-Wheelie bins will be introduced to most homes in Tendring from summer 2019 under changes to our waste contract.
+Wheelie bins have been introduced to the majority of homes in Tendring under changes to our waste contract.

-The large 180 litre bins, supplied free, will replace black sacks and reduce the amount of litter caused by bags ripping due to weather or animals, and will be collected fortnightly.
+The large 180 litre bins, supplied free, have replaced your black sacks and will be collected fortnightly.
+This will help reduce the amount of litter caused by bags being ripped open and promote recycling.

-Every property in the District has been assessed to see if it is suitable for a wheeled bin.
-A small number of homes which are unsuitable, such as those with no side or rear access, will continue to have a weekly black sack collection.
+Every property in the district has been assessed to see if it is suitable for a wheelie bin.
+A small number of homes which are unsuitable, such as those with no front or side access, continue to have a weekly black sack collection.
 Most flats will also see their waste collection unchanged.